 - Labor Day: The unofficial end of the summer is officially one of the busiest times for buying a new car.
-According to Zo Rahim, economics and industry insights manager at Cox Automotive, the week of Labor Day accounts for more than 2 percent of all new car sales in an entire calendar year.
+According to Zo Rahim, former economics and industry insights manager at Cox Automotive, the week of Labor Day accounts for more than 2 percent of all new car sales in an entire calendar year.

 - New Year’s Eve: If you can swing it, New Year’s Eve may be one of the best days of the year to shop for a car.
 Salespeople could be facing monthly, quarterly or yearly quotas on New Year’s Eve, and if they meet their sales goals, they could earn a hefty bonus.
 This could make finding a favorable deal easier.